 Lubitel 166B

 I wanted a Yashica Mat, but I couldn’t afford one.
 When I did finally get one at a reasonable price it didn’t work.
 That is the gamble with junk bins sometimes.
 Actually, not only did it not work, I crashed my car when taking it to a camera repair shop.
-They said it was beyond repair…the camera not the car, that was just a brake light.
-So, I did a bit of research and given my love of Russian cameras I decided to get a Lubitel 166B.
-According to this site there is no comparison with the two cameras, but I was happy to try the Lubitel for the price, while I keep looking for a reasonable medium format camera. (ignoring the Bronica and Koroll I have).
+They said it was beyond repair…the camera, not the car.
+That was just a brake light.
+So, I did some research and, given my love of Russian cameras, I decided to get a Lubitel 166B.
+There is no comparison between the two cameras, but I was happy to try the Lubitel for the price, while I keep looking for other medium-format cameras.
+(Ignoring the Bronica and Koroll I already have).

 As with most Russian cameras, they can be found on eBay in abundance for a reasonable price.
-This one was clean and everything seemed to work, but the pop up magnifier which helps with focusing didn’t really do the helping part.
-I really could not see the difference when I tried to focus.
-In the end I used the camera like a rangefinder, I guessed the distance and set the lens to that.
+This one was clean and everything seemed to work, but the pop-up magnifier which helps with focusing didn’t really do the helping part.
+I could not see the difference when I tried to focus using it.
+In the end, I guessed the distance and set the lens to that.
 To be honest it did look focused in the viewfinder.

-This website says the camera was initially produced from 1980, which seems late for a twin-reflex camera.
+The camera was initially produced in 1980, which seems late for a twin-reflex camera.
 Mine is set to take 6×6 photos, but masks can be inserted for the 6×4.5 format.
 I have read that the camera is prone to light leaks and the back catch is weak.
-I did find mine quite weak and I when using it I was worried it would pop open, but it never did.
+I found mine to be quite weak and when using it, I was worried it would pop open, but it never did.
 There are a few Lubitel versions out there.
 On this website you can find details of this and other versions.
-This one is fully mechanical, no batteries are needed so you have to use a light meter.
-The speeds go from 1/15 to 1/250 with a B option with the aperture going from f4.5 to f22.
-There is a reminder dial on the side so you can remember what type of film is inside.
-That is as technical as it gets. you can find a full manual at butkus.org.
+Mine was fully mechanical, no batteries needed so I had to use a light meter.
+The speeds go from 1/15 to 1/250 with a B option, with the aperture going from f4.5 to f22.
+There is a dial on the side of the camera so you can remember what type of film is inside.
+That is as technical as it gets.
+You can find a full manual at butkus.org.

-For my first roll I chose a black and white film, fuji acros 100 (I think), so I could develop it myself.
+For my first roll, I chose a black and white film, Fuji Acros 100 (I think), meaning I could develop it myself.

-Using the camera by range only is tricky as you can see by the out of focus shots.
-Maybe I just need practice…or a Yashica Mat or Mamiya.
+Using the camera by guessing only is tricky, as you can see by the out-of-focus shots.
+Maybe I just need to practice…or a Yashica Mat or Mamiya.
 But I do like the quality the shots have and I do like using the camera.
-Unless I can actually compare it to one of the more expensive versions of this type of camera I cannot comment on how much better they are.
+Unless I can compare it to one of the more expensive versions of this type of camera I cannot comment on how much better they are.
 For me, this one is fine and fun.

 I am keeping this until I get a better one…..I got a better one so, sold.